alice-lorenzi/Group-project/prompts.md

 <h2 style="color:#ff0000;">Few-shot Technique</h2>

-This property (**a-cd:hasUse**) ([https://w3id.org/arco/ontology/context-description/hasUse](https://w3id.org/arco/ontology/context-description/hasUse)) relates a **cultural entity** to **its use**.
+The property [**a-cd:hasUse**](https://w3id.org/arco/ontology/context-description/hasUse) relates a **cultural entity** to **its use**.
 In the ArCo ontology, this property can be associated with **both current and historical uses** of a cultural property.
 However, for the purpose of this task, **we focus exclusively on the current use**, and historical uses are intentionally not considered.
 Similarly to the First Missing Information case, we decided to use **the same technique giving examples of other hospitals** drawn from the list.

 <h2 style="color:#ff0000;">CHATGPT'S ANSWER:</h2>